microsoftgraph/python-sample-pagination/README.md

 Since there is no ```@odata.nextLink``` element, you know that this is a complete result set that contains all of the requested DriveItems.
 The default page size for this API is 250 items, so they all fit within a single page of results.

-But the same API can also return paginated responses, if the result set is parger than the page size.
+But the same API can return paginated responses, if the result set is larger than the page size.
 For example, here we're using the ```$top``` query string parameter to return only the first 10 items from the same set:

 ![pagination via $top parameter](static/images/root-drive-children-top.png)

 In this case, we've received the first 10 DriveItems, and there is an ```@odata.nextLink``` value which we can use to query the next page of 10 items.

-As a best practice, your code should allow for the fact that ```@odata.nextLink``` may be missing, in which case there is no pagination to be handled.
+When working with collections in Graph APIs, your code must always check for `@odata.nextLink` to determine whether there are additional pages of data available, and understand that if the property is missing the result is the last page of available data.
 There is an example of this in the generator sample below.

 ## Using generators